2021 research projects

 The Pathways to Community Living Initiative (PCLI) is a major mental health reform program led by the NSW Ministry of Health in collaboration with NSW Local Health Districts.
 It is a key component of the whole-of-government enhancement of mental health care under the NSW Mental Health Reform 2014-2024.
 The PCLI represents a transformational change in the care of people with severe and persistent mental illness and complex needs who are, or are at risk of becoming, long-stay inpatients in NSW hospitals.
 CHSD was commissioned in 2017 to conduct a formative and summative evaluation of the program.

 What we did

-The goal of the PCLI evaluation is to help consumers, carers, clinicians, managers and policymakers assess the impact of the PCLI and the extent to which it is meeting its objectives, identify opportunities to refine the program, and inform investment and practice change.
-There are four components: consumer outcomes, consumer and carer experiences, provider and system outcomes, and economic evaluation.
+The goal of the PCLI evaluation was to help consumers, carers, clinicians, managers and policymakers assess the impact of the PCLI and the extent to which it is meeting its objectives, identify opportunities to refine the program, and inform investment and practice change.
+There were four components: consumer outcomes, consumer and carer experiences, provider and system outcomes, and economic evaluation.

 Project team: Kate Williams, Cristina Thompson, Anita Westera, Conrad Kobel, Sonia Bird and Darcy Morris

 October 2020 – September 2021

 Williams K and Fildes D (2021) Evaluation of the Trusted Advocates Network Trial (Farmers’ Trial) and the Seafood Industry Mental Health Supports Trial (Fishers’ Trial): Final Report.
 Centre for Health Service Development, Australian Health Services Research Institute, University of Wollongong.

 CHSD was engaged by the Mental Health Supports Branch of the Australian Government Department of Health to conduct an independent evaluation of a model of mental health promotion delivered by volunteers in rural and regional communities: the Trusted Advocates Farmers’ and Fishers’ Trials.